-If you’ve ever fancied yourself as a fantasy football guru, you’ll absolutely love Football INDEX.
+If you fancy yourself as a fantasy football guru, you’ll absolutely love Football INDEX.

-Football INDEX is a fantastic blend of football betting and fantasy football, where users can make serious profits using their football knowledge and passion for the beautiful game.
+Football INDEX is a fantastic blend of football betting and fantasy football, where users can make serious profits using their football knowledge.

 What is Football INDEX?

 Football INDEX is the world’s first football stock market, allowing users to buy and sell virtual shares in the world’s top footballers.

 Just like buying shares in a company, Football INDEX allows us to buy shares in footballers, build a portfolio, earn dividends and hopefully sell at a profit.

 Unlike traditional football betting where we back an outcome and potentially lose our entire stake, trading with Football INDEX is different.

 Instead, we are betting on a player’s value increasing over time, which means our stake fluctuates up or down until we decide to sell.

 How does Football INDEX work?